flea2003/TrackAnomalyDetection/README.md

 - Simulator that takes the dataset of AIS signals, and sends them to the Kafka topic.
 To run this, follow [simulator/README.md](simulator/README.md).
 - Stress Tester generates the specified amount of signals per second and sends them to the Kafka topic.
 This is used as a tool for Scalability testing.
 To run this, follow [stress-tester/README.md](stress-tester/README.md).

-**Note** that it is recommended to run only one of the specified appications, either only Simulator or only Stress Tester.
+**Note** that it is recommended to run only one of the specified applications, either only Simulator or only Stress Tester.
 This recommendation is given only because these two tools generate ships in different flavour (simulator simulates historic data, whereas stress tester just generates random ships without knowing which places are land and which are water).
 However, Kafka Messaging Queue can handle multiple producers easily.

 ## CI Pipeline